Catherine Speddings BSc. Registered MBACP

 - Major life changes

-I am at based Wellspring Complementary Health Centre in Hillsborough Sheffield S6.
+I currently work at Wellspring Complementary Health Centre in Hillsborough Sheffield S6 and from 13b Rustlings Road, Greystones, Sheffield.
+S11

 Maps & Directions